rcannon/huffman-encoding/README.md

 The central program for this assignment is the Huffman class.
 This class stores a Huffman tree that it computes, as well as a frequency table for all of the ascii symbols that it has seen in the file so far.
 I chose to store the huffman tree as a shared pointer to a const tree for easy clean up and assurance that no changes would be made.
 I chose to the the frequency table as an array of integers, as recommended.

 The Huffman class contains two public methods, encode() and decode().
 It is intended that each instance of a huffman tree serves does exacly on of these. the encode() function returns a vector of bits for a given symbol (int).
-The vecotr of bits represents the path to the node with that symbol current huffman tree.
+The vector of bits represents the path to the node with that symbol current huffman tree.
 The decode() method does the opposite, it takes a bit as input and returns the symbol that is reach by going left (0) or right (1) from the current node in the tree.

 ## BitIO